All Episodes

 Even with unemployment officially sitting around 10%, studies continue to suggest that America is deficient when it comes to having a skilled workforce.

-A new survey by the business roundtable finds that many businesses say they cannot get as skilled enough workforce for what they need.
+A new survey by the Business Roundtable finds that many businesses say they cannot get a skilled enough workforce for what they need.

 Remember, we're in the middle of a period where there's a record number of job seekers for every listing.

-And even with 10% on with all the millions of people looking for work, businesses say they can't find enough highly qualified.
+And even with 10%, with all the millions of people looking for work, businesses say they can't find enough highly qualified.

 Now that, folks, is a slap upside the head.